Marketplace coverage & Coronavirus

 COVID-19 vaccines

-- Most people who are moderately to severely immunocompromised (like if you had an organ transplant and are at risk for infections and other diseases) may get additional shots of the updated COVID-19 vaccine.
-Your health care provider can determine if and when you should get additional shots of the updated vaccine.
+Most people who are moderately to severely immunocompromised (like if you had an organ transplant and are at risk for infections and other diseases) may get additional shots of the updated COVID-19 vaccine.
+Talk to your health care provider to find out if you should get additional shots of the updated vaccine.

 If you recently had COVID-19